Physics Toys

 View each Behavior script to see how it's configured.

-The race track example applies torque to the wheels of a toy car.
+The racetrack example applies torque to the wheels of a toy car.
 When friction is enabled on the wheels and race track, the car moves forward.

 Disable the Maze Example before testing the Race Track Example.

-- Click the Switch Camera button in the Preview panel.
+- Click the Switch Camera button in the

-- Tap on the screen to enable the car.
+panel, located at the top right corner of the panel. - Tap on the screen to enable the car.

 - Keep pressing on the screen to move the car forward.